Search Space Contraction in Canonical Labeling of Graphs: Graphs and partitions

-\begin{definition}[Ordered partition] An \emph{ordered partition} of $\enne$ is a sequence $\pi=(W_1,\dots,W_r)$ of disjoint non-empty subsets of $\enne$, called \emph{cells}, whose union is $\enne$.
+An \emph{ordered partition} of $\enne$ is a sequence $\pi=(W_1,\dots,W_r)$ of disjoint non-empty subsets of $\enne$, called \emph{cells}, whose union is $\enne$.
 The set of ordered partitions of $\enne$ will be denoted by $\partiz$, while $\Pi$ will denote the set of all ordered partitions.
+The \emph{size} of a partition is the number of its cells

 A cell of a partition $\pi\in\partiz$ is \emph{trivial} when it contains only one element.
-The partition $\pi$ is \emph{discrete} if all its cells are trivial; $\pi$ is the \emph{unit partition} when it is constituted by only one cell, i.e.\ $\pi=(\enne)$.
-For any $\pi\in\partiz$ and $v,w,\in\enne$, we will write $v\sim_\pi w$ when $v$ and $w$ belong to the same cell of $\pi$. \end{definition}
+The partition $\pi$ is \emph{discrete} if all its cells are trivial; $\pi$ is the \emph{unit partition} when it has only one cell, i.e.\ $\pi=(\enne)$.
+For any $\pi\in\partiz$ and $v,w\in\enne$, we will write $v\sim_\pi w$ when $v$ and $w$ belong to the same cell of~$\pi$.
+An \emph{orbit partition} of a graph $G$ with respect to a subgroup $\Gamma$ of $\textrm{Aut}(G)$ is any partition of vertices of $G$, whose cells are the orbits of $G$ under $\Gamma$.